DIG-Network/docs.dig.net/docs/Setup/dignode-setup.md

 By creating this wallet on the official Chia UI you are able to monitor the balance of XCH on your DIG Node easily and top it off when needed.

+**IMPORTANT: Create a Dedicated Wallet for Your DIG Node**

+For optimal security and performance, **it is critical that you create a brand new wallet exclusively for your DIG Node**.
+Do **not** attempt to use an existing wallet.
+The DIG Node’s driver code only scans the first puzzle hash when selecting coins.
+If you reuse an existing seed phrase, the system may fail to locate the necessary coins to operate the node effectively.

+Additionally, using a fresh wallet significantly reduces risk.
+This software is still in its alpha phase, and utilizing a new wallet with minimal funds ensures protection against potential bugs or accidental losses.
+We strongly recommend this precautionary measure to safeguard your assets.

 ---

 ## Step 3: Set Up the DIG Node on Your Web Server